JTinkers/Gleemer/Gleemer.md

-Properties with numeric value have classes generated for values from 2 to 256, with step equal to 2.
+Properties with numeric values have classes generated for values from 1 to 128 (step being power of 2)

 **Example:**